m5stack/aws-iot-kit-tutorials/workshop/content/Blinky hello world/Connecting to AWS/_index.en.md

     pio run --environment core2foraws --target monitor
     ```
 {{% notice info %}}
-If during upload or while monitoring the serial output you receive an error about an incorrect port or timeout, open the `platformio.ini` file, and follow the instructions there to manually set the upload port.
+If, during upload or while monitoring the serial output, you receive an error about an incorrect port or timeout, open the `platformio.ini` file, and follow the instructions there to manually set the upload port.
 {{% /notice %}}

 ## Conclusion